Skip to main content

 Published August 2020

-2. Family holidays
+3. Family holidays

-In 2018 we commissioned research with over 300 UK children aged between 8 and 12 years (and over 300 parents too).
+In 2018, we commissioned research with over 300 UK children aged between 8 and 12 years (and over 300 parents too).
 We explored what makes a great family holiday and Scotland’s strengths and weaknesses as a family destination.
 Boxclever conducted the research.

 • togetherness

-• whole family shared activities, not just 'kids only' activities
+• whole family shared activities (not just "kids only" activities)

-• access to the outdoors and opportunities to explore
+• access to the outdoors

 • new activities as well as a chance to share everyday activities